RealAlexandreAI/sticky-hand/README.md

 <h3 align="center">sticky-hand</h3>

   <p align="center">
+    URL to JSON!
 Fetch webpage content into structured text using crawlers or AI as your want.
     <br />
     <a href="https://goplay.tools/snippet/Xr04C_wjVeB">Online Playground</a>
     ·